mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 <!--
   - They storm the castle
-    - Linyu and Kip watch from the treetops
+    - Linyu and Kipnu watch from the treetops
       - Linyu issues orders based on what thi sees

 		- It takes a long time for a recon to come back
-			- Kip goes out to check what's going on
+			- Kipnu goes out to check what's going on

 			- Finds a dark giant room
 			- Ramne is carrying an unconscious Ginnu with a fall injury
-			- Ramne is alarmed by Kip's presence
+			- Ramne is alarmed by Kipnu's presence
 			- He also has a listener, but a bit smaller
 			- They talk and Ramne suspiciously hears something in his listener and leaves the two in a hurry.

-			- Kip asks Fanla for some tools to save Ginnu
+			- Kipnu asks Fanla for some tools to save Ginnu
-			- Ginnu goes into convlusions, but is saved by Kip's medical skill
+			- Ginnu goes into convlusions, but is saved by Kipnu's medical skill
-			- Kip uses kanosin to reduce swelling and pain
+			- Kipnu uses kanosin to reduce swelling and pain
 			- He goes back to Fanla to ask her to take care of Ginnu

-			- When Kip rises back into the armory, he smells smoke and hears a bunch of yells and can't find Fanla
+			- When Kipnu rises back into the armory, he smells smoke and hears a bunch of yells and can't find Fanla
 			- He peaks under the tent cover and sees unwounded bodies on the ground around the tent, and Setre + team with a cloth around their mouths pulling them out.
 			- He gets a cloth around his mouth and goes to help them
 			- "WHERE HAVE YOU BEEN?!"
 			- Setre tells him that Casra and Lissa fled to the northern shore and that the battle was
 			- Lin interrupts them asking for help getting down
-			- Setre goes for Linyu, Kip goes for Cas and Lis
+			- Setre goes for Linyu, Kipnu goes for Cas and Lis

 			- Kelp forest
-			- End with Kip hearing hearing "3...2...1" and watching Liffe's craft blast off from beneath surface and drowning -->
+			- End with Kipnu hearing hearing "3...2...1" and watching Liffe's craft blast off from beneath surface and drowning -->

 ## Chapter 14

-    Kip paused the group in their quiet walk toward the Great Pavilion, smelling the first hints of fire in the air.
+    Kipnu paused the group in their quiet walk toward the Great Pavilion, smelling the first hints of fire in the air.
 He turned around and signaled to them to gather in close to him.
 Huddled to his right was Ginnu, untied and shivering from the cold.

     "From this point on, Linyu and I will be guiding you from above, so I want to go over a few things.
 What you see and what we see may not be the same.
 We will only be able to see things from above, so use your own judgment and decide what's best.
 Stay with your partners at all times; if one of them is hurt, make sure that the area is safe and get the both of yourselves out of here.
 If they have a listener, take it off of them and put it on yourself.
 If any one of Lissa's guardians gets a hold of one, they will be able to predict our movements so don't let this happen.
 And finally, we are not here to kill, we are here to intimidate Lissa into giving up.
 Even if we have all of the weapons on Ulukoma, we wouldn't be able to defeat the guardians.
 Do not attack unless your life is in danger.
 Everyone clear?"